BMBDM/scKSFD/README.md

   scKSFD_model('example_data/', clients_num, Proportion)
   ```
 ### Input
-The input data format is shown in the CSV files located in the example_data/ directory:
+The input data should be in CSV format and placed in the example_data/ directory:
 - expr.csv
 - cluster.csv

-expr.csv example:
+expr.csv format example:

 |             | Cell_1 | Cell_2 | Cell_3 | Cell_4 |
 |-------------|--------|--------|--------|--------|